 - The locations of several homes and businesses mentioned in the autobiography have been approximated using old maps, although no deed work has been done.
 The location of the homes of some of the people mentioned in his memories.
 I have also found the home of pastor George Gale's where Finney boarded while living in Adams.

 -You can visit the grace site of one of Finney’s most respected prayer partners, Able Clarey.

 - In Henderson I have found the Finney family homestead.
-The last of the buildings, originally built around 1808, was torn down around 1939 but the foundation remains.
+The house was originally built by Finny and his family around 1808, was torn down around 1939.
+Only the foundation remains.

 His sister's house still stands just down the road.

 - Across the road from the farmstead, is the location of the log school house where Finney taught at age sixteen.
 The building has long since been removed but an oil painting of the school, painted by a former student, now hangs in the local historical society.

 - Finney’s mother's grave has been found.
 Other family members, including an older sister also are buried in the old neglected graveyard.